 As an added security measure, The Commerce Bank of Oregon will never use pop-ups to solicit personal information.
 If you encounter a pop-up from The Commerce Bank of Oregon asking for personal information, please contact The Commerce Bank of Oregon Customer Service at (503) 548-1000 (Mon.-Friday. from 8 a.m. to 5 p.m.
 PST).

-Several measures have been taken to secure customer information over the Internet, including the use of individual User Names and Passwords to authenticate users of Internet Banking, and PassMark which safeguards against illicit login attempts and look-alike websites.
-Also, The Commerce Bank of Oregon uses SSL technology to secure your personal information.
+Several measures have been taken to help secure customer information over the Internet, including the use of individual User Names and Passwords to authenticate users of Internet Banking.
+Also, The Commerce Bank of Oregon uses SSL technology to help secure your personal information.